 - Alternative Titles

-RISM - Series A/II: Music Manuscripts after 1600 is the most comprehensive annotated index and guide to music manuscripts, containing more than 850,000 manuscript records by over 27,000 composers found in over 800 libraries and archives in 36 countries.
+RISM Series A/II (Music Manuscripts after 1600) is the most comprehensive guide available for music manuscripts.
+It contains more than 850,000 manuscript records by over 27,000 composers found in over 900 libraries and archives in 35 countries.
 Records contain bibliographic information, manuscript locations, musical incipits, and bibliographic citations.

 Published by the Répertoire international des sources musicale, RISM (International Inventory of Musical Sources) is an international, non-profit joint venture, which aims to document comprehensively the world's musical sources of manuscripts or printed music, works on music theory, and libretti stored in libraries, archives, monasteries, schools and private collections.
 The organization, founded in Paris in 1952, is the largest and only global operation that registers musical sources.
 RISM documents what exists and where it is stored.